 TMB's talented workforce is the agency's greatest resource.
-However, it is often difficult to maintain this staff and minimize turnover due to the inability to consistently provide for merit raises or bonuses.
-For FY 2014, TMB is authorized 172.5 FTEs in the General Appropriations Act and an additional six FTEs through Article IX rider authorization.
-TMB has 169 actual FTEs as of May 31, 2014.
-Of the 172.5 authorized FTEs, 9.5 FTEs are allocated to the Texas Physician Health Program.
+However, it is often difficult to maintain this staff and minimize turnover due to the inability to consistently provide competitive salaries and merit raises or bonuses.
+For FY 16, TMB is authorized 201 FTEs in the General Appropriations Act, and as of May 31, 2016, has 190.5 actual FTEs.
+The Texas Physician Health Program is allocated 9.5 FTEs and has 8.5 actual FTEs as of May 31, 2016.